MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-machines-security-baseline.md

 ## Compare the Microsoft Defender for Endpoint and the Windows Intune security baselines

-The Windows Intune security baseline provides a comprehensive set of recommended settings needed to securely configure devices running Windows, including browser settings, PowerShell settings, as well as settings for some security features like Microsoft Defender Antivirus.
+The Windows Intune security baseline provides a comprehensive set of recommended settings needed to securely configure devices running Windows, including browser settings, PowerShell settings, and settings for some security features like Microsoft Defender Antivirus.
 In contrast, the Defender for Endpoint baseline provides settings that optimize all the security controls in the Defender for Endpoint stack, including settings for endpoint detection and response (EDR) as well as settings also found in the Windows Intune security baseline.
 For more information about each baseline, see:

 - [Windows security baseline settings for Intune](/intune/security-baseline-settings-windows)
 - [Microsoft Defender for Endpoint baseline settings for Intune](/intune/security-baseline-settings-defender-atp)